 The surname Leise was first found in Northumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Leise family

-Another 311 words (22 lines of text) covering the years 1332, 1379, and 1524 are included under the topic Early Leise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leise research.
+Another 84 words (6 lines of text) covering the years 1332, 1379, and 1524 are included under the topic Early Leise History in all our PDF Extended History products and printed products wherever possible.

 Leise Spelling Variations